neondatabase/website/content/docs/functions/date_trunc.md

   date_trunc('day', '2024-03-15 23:30:00+00'::TIMESTAMP WITH TIME ZONE, 'Asia/Tokyo') AS tokyo_trunc;
 ```

-This query shows how `date_trunc` behaves differently when truncating to the day in different time zones.
+This query shows how `date_trunc` behaves differently when truncating to the day in different timezones.

 ```text
        utc_trunc        |        ny_trunc        |      tokyo_trunc